vinkla/recaptcha/README.md

 Recaptcha::validate('g-recaptcha-response');
 ```

-There is also an helper method to add the reCAPTCHA field in your form without having to add the site key manually.
+There is a helper method available to add the reCAPTCHA field to your form without having to specify the site key manually.

 ```php
 {!! recaptcha_field() !!}